 Enter iPhone DFU Mode

-Step 4: The iTunes app you launched on your computer should have recognized a device in Recovery Mode and the iPhone screen should be dark.
+• Step 4: The iTunes app you launched on your computer should have recognized a device in DFU Mode and the iPhone screen should be dark.

-Step 4: Release the Side button after 5 seconds but keep the Volume Down button pressed.
+• Step 4: Release the Side button after 5 seconds but keep the Volume Down button pressed for 10 seconds.

 The process of exiting DFU mode is also different across devices.

-For devices with a Home button: (up to and including iPhone 6s and iPhone SE): press and hold the Home button and the Lock button until your device restart.
+• For iPhone 7 and iPhone 7 Plus: press and hold the Side button and Volume Down button until your device reboots.

 Part 2.
 Recovery Mode – What You Need to Know